 - N-9 When G-4 employees get immigrant status, their brothers and sisters or children under 21 become eligible for this visa.

-Representatives and staff from other countries who are trying to enter the U.S. under an N visa don’t need to show most documents like the typical person.
+Representatives and staff from other countries trying to enter the U.S. under an N-Visa don’t need to show most documents like the typical person.
 The consulate officials decide whether they qualify or not.
-Some documents, such as papers showing representative status, military status, or employment status are needed to prove that one is eligible for this visa.
+Some documents, such as papers showing representative status, military status, or employment status, are needed to prove that one is eligible for this visa.

-Foreign aliens in the U.S. under an N visa can work, if they obtain authorization from the U.S. State Department.
+Under an N-Visa, foreign aliens in the U.S. can work if they obtain authorization from the U.S. State Department.

-Foreign aliens in the U.S. under an N visa can stay as long as the U.S. State Department recognizes their status as an N visa holder.
+Under an N-Visa, foreign aliens in the U.S. can stay as long as the U.S. State Department recognizes their status as an N-Visa holder.

-Foreign aliens who are representatives or employees and their families such as spouses and unmarried children of a NATO country might be eligible to enter the United States under the N visa.
+Foreign aliens who are representatives or employees and their families, such as spouses and unmarried children of a NATO country, might be eligible to enter the United States under the N-Visa.
 One must first determine if they come from a country that is a member of the NATO treaty.
-Foreign aliens admitted into the United States under the N visa may work with authorization from the State Department and may stay in the United States as long as the State Department recognizes their status as an N visa holder.
+Foreign aliens admitted into the United States under the N-Visa may work with authorization from the State Department and stay in the United States as long as the State Department recognizes their status as an N-Visa holder.